hrz-unimr/Ilias.RESTPlugin/tools/ilias-shell/readme.txt

 ILIAS-Shell
 -----------
 The ILIAS-Shell is useful for performing personalized and administrative operations based on IPython.
-D.Schaefer <schaefer@hrz.uni-marburg>, 2015
+D.Schaefer <schaefer@hrz.uni-marburg>, 2015, v.1.1

 Install:
-Just configure the file ishell.py and start by typing ipython on the command line as described below.
+Just configure the file ishell.py and start by tying run.sh on the command line.

+Alternatively: start by typing ipython on the command line as described below.

 Example:
 $ ipython